dmitry1210/dmitry1210/README.md

 My name is Dmitry, a team player with a good eye for detail & desire to develop in IT.
 That guy who always puts agenda in the meeting invitation and "Thank you" at the end of an e-mail.

-I've studied layout at the [HTML Academy](https://htmlacademy.ru/), and currently studying for a Frontend Developer at [Hexlet](https://ru.hexlet.io/).
+I've studied layout at the [HTML Academy](https://htmlacademy.ru/), and currently studying Frontend at [Hexlet](https://ru.hexlet.io/).

 ---
 ### My tech stack & skills: